Published on: Oct 22, 2020

 Security-Focused Culture

 If data security has always been a priority and part of an organization’s culture, then the cost of PCI will be lower.
 With a security-focused culture, the stakeholders recognize the importance of compliance and are willing to invest in a secure environment for PCI-DSS.
 However, if an organization does not have a security-focused culture, it will be challenging to convince decision makers to invest as heavily.
 This becomes costly in the long run as the organization will face the ‘cost of non-compliance.’
+As a rule of thumb, a higher level of security awareness in an organization translates to a lower cost of PCI compliance.

-Dedicated PCI Staff or External Consultants?
+Dedicated PCI Staff or External Consultants

 Organizations can decide to manage their own PCI compliance by training or hiring qualified employees or go for PCI compliant consultancy services depending on the cost-effectiveness of each option.
 However, the cost of consultancy is rarely avoided.
 Even with the appropriate staff, an external consultant is often needed to oversee the process.
 External consultants eliminate internal biases and have ample audit experience to draw from.

-Cost of Non-Compliance
+6. Cost of Non-Compliance and Breaches

 The cost of PCI non-compliance can be estimated from the outcomes of not meeting the PCI requirements.
 The most common are data breaches that compromise cardholders' data.
 Data breaches are costly, and they taint an organization's reputation.
 In extreme cases, they lead to loss of revenue, fewer investors, and higher costs of settling data breach cases.